 Friday Night And Saturday Cloudy with a chance of snow.
 Lows 20 to 25.
 Highs around 30.

-Monday Night And Tuesday Mostly cloudy with a chance of snow.
-Lows in the mid 20s.
-Highs 25 to 30.
+Saturday Night And Sunday Mostly cloudy with a chance of snow.
+Lows around 20.
+Highs around 30.